-Here’s what Texas voters should know for the 2018 midterms
+Early voting in Texas has begun.
+Here’s what you need to know.

 Your local candidates

 You might have noticed that we’ve not said anything about elections for local positions such as sheriff.
 Because local elections are administered at the county level, there’s no statewide listing of all local races.
 The Texas secretary of state’s office maintains a list of county websites you can reference to learn more about what is on the ballot locally.
-Your local newspapers or TV stations might also have candidate listings.
+Your local newspapers or TV stations might also have candidate listings, and the nonpartisan League of Women Voters may also have local ballot information for select cities.

 What dates do I need to know?

-The last day to register to vote is Oct.
-9(Today!)
+The last day to register to vote was

 Is there a way to confirm whether I’m registered to vote?